innosuisse-smaragd/dmia/README.md

 docker images
 ```
 If the build process succeeded, an image with the name dmia-frontend appears in the list of repositories.

-## Posting tasks

-Tasks can be posted to the application by using the endpoint /api/v1/tasks

-In order to be accepted by the server, the posted task need to have the same data structure as defined here: https://smaragd-6dd61.web.app/Task-GENERATED_BY_SERVER.json.html